 Course description is similar to H. Yearbook 1-2.
 Students will assume additional responsibilities and assignments.
 This course is for second year yearbook students.

-Prerequisites: Successful completion of a "C" or higher in Honors Yearbook 1-2 AND requires Journalism Adviser Permission.
+Prerequisites: Successful completion of a "C" or higher in Honors Yearbook 1-2 AND requires Journalism Adviser Permission sume additional responsibilities and assignments.
+This course is for third year yearbook